-The NCUA’s ACET (Automated Cybersecurity Evaluation Toolbox) application provides credit unions the capability to conduct a maturity assessment aligned with the Federal Financial Information Council’s (FFIEC) Cybersecurity Assessment Tool.
+The NCUA’s ACET (Automated Cybersecurity Evaluation Toolbox) application provides credit unions the capability to conduct a maturity assessment aligned with the Federal Financial Institutions Examination Council’s (FFIEC) Cybersecurity Assessment Tool.
 Using the assessment within the toolbox allows institutions of all sizes to easily determine and measure their own cybersecurity preparedness over time.

 The ACET self-assessment is completely voluntary and does not introduce any new requirements or expectations on credit unions.
 It is simply a tool that allows credit unions to identify and determine their levels of cybersecurity preparedness.

 Using the Toolbox to conduct assessments on a regular basis may help institutions to: